uqlibrary/exlibris-primo/src/readme.md

 ## Development Workflow

-DAC sometimes asks for different changes in different environments (see table, above) so WAG (Web Advisory Group) can compare the differences.
-For example she may want Change A in primo-sand-box-dev and Change B in primo-prod-dev.
+DAC sometimes asks for different changes in different environments (see table, above) so AGDA (Action Group on Discovery and Access) can compare the differences.
+For example she may want Change A in primo-sandbox-dev and Change B in primo-prod-dev.

 You might change the package that gets uploaded to Primo if it is angular changes (this repo) or you might change the js & css that is called from assets.library.uq.edu.au (repo reusable-webcomponents), or both.

 Here is a workflow that covers both of these:

 * Start by making sure the branch you are altering is up to date:
-  * Merge master into the branch eg `primo-sand-box-dev`
+  * Merge master into the branch eg `primo-sandbox-dev`
 * Do development:
   * Make changes
   * [Upload package](https://github.com/uqlibrary/exlibris-primo/blob/master/src/view_package/README.md) to back office if an angular change
-  * Push to github if an assets.library element changes (and also at appropriate times to record any angular changes)
 * Eventually, get acceptance from DAC that she wants it live - now you need to put any changes to the primo package in the 3 other environments, so they all match
 * For each of the 3 other branches (where there is an change to the primo package):
   * Merge in, preferably from master